-- Keep the peace and be of good behaviour. - When released from custody report immediately to the Supervisor's office at 836 Courtney St. Victoria B.C and afterwards as directed by the Supervisor / VICOT/ ACT Team member. - Report to Victoria Integrated Court, as directed by the Court /Supervisor/ VICOT / ACT Team member. - a.
-On the first Tuesday after your release from custody report to Victoria Integrated Court at 850 Burdett St. Victoria BC at 9 a.m. - b.
-Prior to your release from custody report to Victoria Integrated Court to plan for community supervision. - Reside where directed by your Supervisor / VICOT Team Member / ACT Team member and obey the rules of that residence. - When you first report to your Supervisor provide your residential address and phone number and do not change your address or phone number without the written permission of your Supervisor / VICOT Team Member / ACT Team member. - Stay in your residence unless you have the written permission of your Supervisor / VICOT Team Member / ACT Team member to be outside your residence and then carry the written permission on you. - Stay in your residence between the hours of pm and a.m. unless you have the written permission of your Supervisor / VICOT Team Member / ACT Team member to be outside your residence and then carry the written permission on you. - Answer the door of your residence when a Peace Officer /Supervisor / VICOT Team member / ACT Team member comes to the door to confirm that you are following the rules of the residence and the curfew. - Do not possess hypodermic syringes; pipes or other drug paraphernalia when outside your residence. - Do not enter into the area of Greater Victoria (the "Red Zone") bounded by the following streets: unless you have the prior written permission of your Supervisor / VICOT Team member / ACT Team member to enter the Red Zone and then carry this written permission on you. - As you agreed in Victoria Integrated Court report for random drug screening on the direction of your VICOT Team member / ACT Team member and if you no longer consent to random drug screening immediately report to Victoria Integrated Court. - As you agreed in Victoria Integrated Court, take reasonable steps to maintain your physical and mental health so that it will not likely cause you to be dangerous to yourself or anybody else or to commit any new offences.
+- Keep the peace and be of good behaviour. - When released from custody report immediately to the Supervisor's office at 836 Courtney St. Victoria B.C and afterwards as directed by the Supervisor / VICOT/ ACT Team member. - Report to Victoria Integrated Court, as directed by the Court /Supervisor/ VICOT / ACT Team member.

+b.
+Prior to your release from custody report to Victoria Integrated Court to plan for community supervision.

+- Reside where directed by your Supervisor / VICOT Team Member / ACT Team member and obey the rules of that residence. - When you first report to your Supervisor provide your residential address and phone number and do not change your address or phone number without the written permission of your Supervisor / VICOT Team Member / ACT Team member. - Stay in your residence unless you have the written permission of your Supervisor / VICOT Team Member / ACT Team member to be outside your residence and then carry the written permission on you. - Stay in your residence between the hours of \\ pm and \\\ a.m. unless you have the written permission of your Supervisor / VICOT Team Member / ACT Team member to be outside your residence and then carry the written permission on you. - Answer the door of your residence when a Peace Officer /Supervisor / VICOT Team member / ACT Team member comes to the door to confirm that you are following the rules of the residence and the curfew. - Do not possess hypodermic syringes; pipes or other drug paraphernalia when outside your residence. - Do not enter into the area of Greater Victoria (the "Red Zone") bounded by the following streets: \\\\\\ unless you have the prior written permission of your Supervisor / VICOT Team member / ACT Team member to enter the Red Zone and then carry this written permission on you. - As you agreed in Victoria Integrated Court report for random drug screening on the direction of your VICOT Team member / ACT Team member and if you no longer consent to random drug screening immediately report to Victoria Integrated Court. - As you agreed in Victoria Integrated Court, take reasonable steps to maintain your physical and mental health so that it will not likely cause you to be dangerous to yourself or anybody else or to commit any new offences.
 When directed by your Supervisor / VICOT Team member / ACT Team member see a medical or mental health professional for medical counselling and treatment.
-You do not have to take any treatment or medication; but if you refuse tell your Supervisor / VICOT Team member / ACT Team member and report to Victoria Integrated Court as directed.
-Give your doctor a copy of this Order and tell your doctor that if you do not take your medication or keep your appointments they are to advise your Supervisor / VICOT Team member / ACT Team member immediately.
+You do not have to take any treatment or medication; but if you refuse tell your Supervisor / VICOT Team member / ACT Team member doctor a copy of this Order and tell your doctor that if you do not take your medication or keep your appointments they are to advise your Supervisor / VICOT Team member / ACT Team member immediately.

-10 Similarly worded VIC conditions are used for terms of judicial interim release (bail) and probation orders.
+&lt;sup>10 Similarly worded VIC conditions are used for terms of judicial interim release (bail) and probation orders.